kkujawa3/rescue-dogs-and-popular-breeds/README.md

 ## Technologies Used
-Technologies tools used for the project: VS Code, Chrome, Git, Guthub, Node,js, NPM, Nodemon, Express.js and Cors.
+Technologies tools used for the project: VS Code, Chrome, Git, Guthub, Node,js, NPM, Nodemon, Express.js, Cors and Dog API.

 ### Project Features
-Responsive Design
+* Responsive Design
-* This project uses media queries and flexbox for multiple design approach for multiple screen sizes
+This project uses media queries and flexbox for multiple design approach for multiple screen sizes

+* Use Arrays, objects to store and retrieve information The user input for considering adopting a dog is stored in an array and displayed on the About Us Page

+* Use a regular expression to validate user input and inform user about it or prevent it Found on the dog fun page, the user input for how many dogs in your family is validated with regex by checking if the user input is a positive number which also includes zero as an answer.
+If it is valid, returns a message to user letting them know it is a postiive number entered otherwise a message to user is displayed that it is not a valid input

+* Retrieve data from a third-party API and use it to display someting in your app Utlized a third-party dog API and displayed dog data information from it on the dog rescue page

 ### Project Pages
 * Landing Page: This page gives the user an overview and options for navigation of web application.